-My spouse had an emotional affair!
+Did your spouse have an emotional affair and leave you hurt, and not knowing what to do?
 When most people think of an affair, they think of a physical affair.
 However, affairs don’t need to be physical in nature at all.
 It’s possible to have an emotional affair that can be just as damaging to your marriage as a physical affair.
 Here’s how it can start, what you can do to prevent it, and how you know if your spouse (or you are) is being unfaithful.

 Ways People Become Emotionally Unfaithful